-Dennis R. Holmes, M.D., F.A.C.S., is an internationally renowned breast cancer expert with locations in Santa Monica, Glendale, and Los Angeles, California.
+Dennis R. Holmes, M.D., F.A.C.S., is an internationally renowned breast cancer expert located in Glendale, California.
 He is one of very few surgeons in the U.S. performing lymph node-sparing surgery, specialized techniques to minimize the side effects of lymph node surgery.